 - Making data-backed decisions.
 Finally, someone must make a decision after taking all the relevant information into account.
 It’s important to note that business intelligence doesn’t automatically ensure you’ll make the right decision.
 Accurate, properly analyzed data supports a stronger conclusion, but teams and business owners still have to apply experience, logic, and their own knowledge.

 Regardless of organization size and the intent behind your data storage and analysis processes, business intelligence usually relies on common types of tools:

 - Data warehouse or storage.
 You need somewhere to keep the information you’re collecting.
 This can be the hard drive of a computer (very limited in scope), an on-site physical server (somewhat limited and potentially expensive to keep up), or a cloud solution.

 - Analytics software.
-While individuals trained in statistical analysis can use tools such as Excel and MiniTab to conduct a wide range of analysis, that takes time and the expertise to handle the job.
-Most companies invest in analytics software to handle some of the most common or difficult tasks while reserving manual manipulation of data for times when out-of-the-box solutions don’t meet the need.
+While individuals trained in statistical analysis can use tools such as Excel and MiniTab to conduct a wide range of analysis, that takes time and expertise to handle the job.
+Most companies invest in embedded analytics software, for example, to handle some of the most common or difficult tasks while reserving manual manipulation of data for times when out-of-the-box solutions don’t meet the need.